Raising Quail for Meat + What It Will Cost You

 Cost Breakdown Examples

-Here’s a sample cost breakdown for raising 25 quail from hatch to processing (about 8 weeks) for the first year, using average estimates:
+To put some real numbers to it, here’s an example for 25 quail from hatch to processing (about 8 weeks) for the first year, using average estimates:

 This estimate doesn’t include optional expenses, like professional processing or veterinary costs.